-As at the end of December 2019, R206,3 million was outstanding for debtors, with R168,3 million outstanding for longer than 90 days.
+As at the end of December 2021, R 296,6 million was outstanding for debtors, with R 260,8 million outstanding for longer than 90 days.
+The effect of Covid on the economy is evident and the outstanding debtors has increased by +/- R48 million when compared to the same time last year.